import numpy as np

 - Image registration is used to combine images of the same thing but shot from different sensors, by aligning one image with another (in terms of coordinate system and resolution)

 Python is rather unsuitable for the first two points since these often require manual intervention which is why they are usually done with the help of dedicated GIS software.
 On the other hand, aligning several images is possible in Python and this section shows among others how to do so.
-This often includes changing the extent, the resolution and the origin of an image.
-A matching projection is of course also required but is already covered Section 6.8.
+This often includes changing the extent, the resolution, and the origin of an image.
+A matching projection is of course also required but is already covered in Section 6.8.

 In any case, there are other reasons to perform a geometric operation on a single raster image.
 For instance, a common reason for aggregating a raster is to decrease run-time or save disk space.
 Of course, this approach is only recommended if the task at hand allows a coarser resolution of raster data.